google/WebFundamentals/src/content/en/updates/2018/05/lighthouse3.md

 In Lighthouse 3.0 the **Perceptual Speed Index** audit is now **Speed Index**.
 This change aligns Lighthouse with how [WebPageTest][WPT]{:.external} measures this metric.
-The purpose of the audit is the same, but the underyling metric is slightly different.
+The purpose of the audit is the same, but the underlying metric is slightly different.

 [WPT]: https://webpagetest.org/easy